![[horizontal rule]](acdhr.gif)

 information regarding the alleged misuse confidential.

-- The chief financial officer has overall responsibility for
+The CFO has overall responsibility for

 matters concerning known or suspected misuse of university assets.